Three weeks ago, I wrote

 Sandboxing is all about restricting a service’s permissions, access, and capabilities to a point where it can’t perform any options except what’s expected of it.
 To block unexpected behavior, you’ll need to gather detailed knowledge of how it’s expected to work.

 I’ll start with some of the most complex security directives first.
-These can make the most impact to your system security.
+They require a bit of effort, but can make the most positive impact to your system security.

 Linux kernel capabilities are per-process thread security policies that control access to specific kernel features.
 You can increase security and reduce the impact of an intrusion by limiting services to expected capabilities only.